2022/23 | Conestoga College

 - Unprofessional behaviour as evidenced in evaluation measures and progress reports within courses.

-- Promotion to level 4 – additionally, a student must have a passing grade in all courses from semester 1 through 3, including Liberal Studies, prior to commencement in any level 4 courses.
+- Promotion to level 4 – additionally, a student must have a passing grade in all courses from semester 1 through 3, including Interdisciplinary Studies, prior to commencement in any level 4 courses.

 - Follow through with health measures as recommended.

-Students who have one course failure within the semester may be offered supplemental work based on eligibility criteria.
+Students who have one course failure within the semester and have regularly attended the failed class may be offered supplemental work in some courses based on eligibility criteria.
 Supplemental work will take place in the week after the final exam week.

 - Must have passed at least one test/exam in the course in which the failure occurred.